In this first log i'm going to explain how the kinematic model works.

 Now, we can locate foot in the 3D space, inside the frame0.

-Next step is to move the first dof (body frame) in relation with the feet.
+Next step is to move the body frame in relation with the feet.
 Which is essentialy the kinematic model i built, kinematic_model.py file in the code.

 For this, we need to define 3 vectors, the first is a 'constant' vector, which is the vector from the center to the frame0 or coxa frame, this vector is going to be rotated and translated with the desired body position.

-The next vector is the vector from the center or body frame to the frame4 or foot frame, this vector is where we want the foot to stay.
+The next is the vector from body frame to frame4 or foot frame, this vector is where we want the foot to stay.

-With this two vector we can calculate the IK vector needed to calculate the inverse kinematics just by subtracting body to frame4 and body to frame0.
+With this two vector we can calculate the IK vector needed for the inverse kinematics just by subtracting body to frame4 and body to frame0.

-As the the principal frame is transformed, all other child frames are also transformed (not the body to frame4, as it is virtually defined), so, in order to keep feet still, we need to undo the fransformation for the frame0 to frame4 vector (IK vector) before IK are solved.
+As the the principal frame is transformed, all other child frames are also transformed, so in order to keep feet still, we need to undo the fransformation for the frame0 to frame4 vector (IK vector) before IK are solved.
 This ends with all frames transformed in order to mantein the the frame4 at the same position with respect the BodyFrame.

 Here there is a video showing the model in action: